Colorado Mountain College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Colorado Mountain College, approximately 36% of students took out student loans averaging $4,674 a year.
 That adds up to $18,696 over four years for those students.

-The student loan default rate at Colorado Mountain College is 12.1%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at Colorado Mountain College is 10.5%.
+This is about the same as the national default rate of 10.1%.

-How Much Money Do Colorado Mountain College Graduates Make?students who graduate from Colorado Mountain College with a bachelor's degree go on to jobs where they make an average salary of $32,700 in their early years.
+How Much Money Do Colorado Mountain College Graduates Make?students who graduate with a bachelor's degree from Colorado Mountain College make about $32,700 a year during their first few years of employment after graduation.
 Unfortunately, this is 18% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Colorado Mountain College